PURE PITCH is a classic case of "a little knowledge can be dangerous."

 Let me illustrate with a simple example:

-If you caught an English teacher misspelling a simple word like cat, would you take lessons from him?
-I personally wouldn't, because it reveals big problems on the most fundamental levels of his English language skills.
+If you caught an English teacher misspelling a simple word like cat, would you take lessons from that person?
+I personally wouldn't, because it reveals big problems on the most fundamental levels of English language skills.

 And I don't want to hear that teacher say, "Oh, sorry, it was just a typo."
 That would be lame.
 There's no excuse for misspelling "cat" except the truth: incompetence.